ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConEU2019.md

 You must vote on releases.
 In some cases, the vote is the formal record that a PMC or the board made a decision.
-That keeps the decision as being an act of the ASF as a foundation, and not just a bunch of individual developers.
+That keeps the decision an act of the ASF as a foundation, and not just a bunch of individual developers.
 Votes are also normally used on new committers/PMC.

 Voting to speed consensus... it can be OK in some cases, but where possilbe we prefer to work through to a better consensus.
 Some projects choose as a whole community to use votes more often, if that works for them.
+As long as the decision process allows the whole project community to have their input, the use of votes or full consensus is up to the project.

 ---